Foundation of an Establishment in Liechtenstein

 Legal Structure

 An Establishment in Liechtenstein is a private law creation.
-Its independent legal form is to be distinguished from the public law establishments of other juris- dictions.
-Instead, an Establishment in Lichtenstein is a legally autonomous and organised business which may be arranged similar to a foundation as well as a corporation.
+Its independent legal form is to be distinguished from the public law establishments of other jurisdictions.
+Instead, an Establishment in Liechtenstein is a legally autonomous and organised business which may be arranged similar to a foundation as well as a corporation.
 The assets of an Establishment are wholly liable for the liabilities of an Establishment.

 Foundation

-An Establishment in Liechtenstein is formed through the filing of the formation deed and the articles of association to the competent Liechtenstein authority.
-This requires to be done by a natural or legal person.
-An Establishment in Liech- tenstein officially comes into existence upon its registration in the Commercial Register.
+An Establishment in Liechtenstein is formed through the filing of the notarised formation deed and the articles of association to the competent Liechtenstein authority by a natural or legal entity.
+An Establishment in Liechtenstein officially comes into existence upon its registration in the Commercial Register.
 This is a public register.

 Minimum Capital

-For the formation of an Establishment in Liechtenstein, a minimum of 30,000 Swiss Francs or Euros or US.
-Dollars must be contributed to its capital.
+For the formation of an Establishment in Liechtenstein, a minimum of 30,000 Swiss Francs or Euros or US Dollars must be contributed to its capital.
 This minimum contribution may be in the form of a cash or non-cash contribution.
-The said capital may be segmented into shares which may or may not have the character of a security.
-Where the capital is to be segmented into shares, the minimum sum to be contributed is 50,000 Swiss Francs or Euros or US.
-Dollars.
+The said capital may be divided into shares which may or may not have the character of a security.
+Where the capital is to be divided into shares, the minimum sum to be contributed is 50,000 Swiss Francs or Euros or US Dollars.

 Organisation